codetriage-readme-bot/seedbase/README.md

 ```
 (env) $ npm install
 ```

+*Note*: To compile React's JSX, you will need to run `webpack --watch` in a separate tab in your shell.

 Export the `SEEDBASE_CONFIG` environment variable (You may have to restart your shell after exporting the environment variable):
 ```